Psoriasis – Diagnosis, Symptoms, and Treatment

 - Temovate (clobetasol)

-Alternatives to topical corticosteroids may include topical tar, retinoids (tazarotene), and vitamin D. Topical tacrolimus or pimecrolimus may also be considered for use on the face or intertriginous areas.
+Alternatives to topical corticosteroids may include topical tar, retinoids (tazarotene), and vitamin D. Topical tacrolimus or pimecrolimus may also be considered for use on the face or intertriginous areas (areas where the skin rubs together).

-Systemic agents such as retinoids, methotrexate, and cyclosporine are sometimes considered.
+Systemic agents such as retinoids, methotrexate, and cyclosporine are sometimes considered in patients with moderate to severe disease that does not respond to the aforementioned treatments.

-Biologic agents are a new class of medications that may be beneficial as psoriasis medication.
+Biologic agents are a new class of medications that may be beneficial in patients with severe or extremely treatment resistant psoriasis.
+These medications have a much greater risk of side effects than traditional psoriasis treatments.
 The most commonly prescribed agents include:

 - Humira (adalimumab)